rsensenig/amplify-wiki/Home.md

-Welcome to the amplify-front-end wiki!
+Welcome to the Amplify Front-end Wiki!

+Use the links on the right to navigate through.